Knee Meniscus Tear

 - All-inside technique.

-- There also Meniscal Transplantation.
+There is also Meniscal Transplantation.

 Complications of treatment: